Jesus (Photo credit: Wikipedia)

 It is one of the "Feasts of the Lord" in the Bible, all of which have special meaning and significance for all believers in the God of Abraham, Isaac and Jacob.
 The feasts were commemorated by Jesus and His apostles – and continued to be observed by Jesus' followers in the first century even after His death and resurrection.

 Pastor Mark Biltz of El Shaddai Ministries in Washington state has produced, in conjunction with WND Videos, a compelling and exhaustive teaching series on the biblical feasts as outlined in Leviticus by Moses.
 The spring and fall feasts, Biltz says, were not intended only for the children of Israel – and they have special meaning with respect to the life, death, resurrection and return of Jesus.

 Most Christians recognize that Jesus, or Yeshua, was crucified on Passover.
-But they may not know He arose on the Feast of Firstfruits.

 The "Easter" celebration came centuries later when the church began to combine pagan holidays with biblical feasts.

 There's still time to learn these important lessons before the spring feasts are past.